 The Company is exposed to credit risk through its investment in debt instruments.
-The Company hold investments in debt instruments issued by Royal Bank of Scotland, which has a credit rating of "A+" as determined by Standard and Poor's.
+The Company holds investments in deposits held with Royal Bank of Scotland, which has a credit rating of "A+" as determined by Standard and Poor's.

-At 31 December 2011 and 2010, cash and cash equivalents are held at First Caribbean Bank.
-Bankruptcy or insolvency at the First Caribbean Bank may cause the Company's rights with respect to cash and cash equivalents to be delayed or limited.
+At 31 December 2010 and 2009, cash and cash equivalents are held at First Caribbean Bank.
+Bankruptcy or insolvency at First Caribbean Bank may cause the Fund's rights with respect to cash and cash equivalents to be delayed or limited.
 The majority shareholder of First Caribbean Bank is CIBC West Indies Holdings, which has a credit rating of "A+" as determined by Standard and Poor's.

-Refer to note 18 for details of events occurring subsequent to the reporting date, when a temporary restriction was placed on the account by First Caribbean Bank, and the account was subsequently transferred to a new institution, Royal Bank of Scotland International.
+Refer to note 17 for details of events occurring subsequent to the reporting date, when a temporary restriction was placed on the account by First Caribbean Bank, and the account was subsequently transferred to a new institution, Royal Bank of Scotland International.